aisultanios/YBB-YourBudgetBuddy/README.md

 # YBB - Budget & Expense Planner

-#### YBB is an iOS budgeting app that I've built with SwiftUI and CoreData.
-The idea of developing a budgeting app came to my mind when I was trying to track my budget as a part-time freelance developer.
-I have found almost every other budgeting app way too over-complicated and packed with unnecessary features.
-That's when I decided to create the most straight-to-the-point budgeting app.

-YBB not only lets you budget your expenses in a singular currency but lets you have each budget with its currency and converts all of them to the main currency of the app.
-This lets you  keep your vocational budgets in local currency while still having an overall picture in your main currency of choice.
+#### YBB is an iOS budgeting app that I’ve built using SwiftUI and CoreData.
+It offers a simple, intuitive UI without unnecessary features, yet it includes all the essential tools to help users achieve their financial goals.
+Key features include envelope management, dynamic currencies, advanced analytics, personalized financial advice, and more.
+As a budgeting enthusiast, I often use apps for quick inputs but prefer to maintain an overall view of my finances in a spreadsheet like Excel.
+To accommodate this, I’ve added a feature that allows users to export their financial statements and budgets in CSV format, which can be imported into any spreadsheet software.
+Future updates will include support for native Excel (.xlsx) format.

+## Inspiration

+The idea for YBB came to me when as a freelancer I struggled to manage multiple income sources and various bank accounts in different currencies.
+Living abroad added to the complexity, creating a potential financial disaster in the long run.
+After trying numerous budgeting apps, I found that those with the features I needed had unintuitive UIs, while simpler apps lacked the necessary tools to stay on budget.
+This led me to develop YBB, an app that meets my needs and helps others, while also serving as a valuable addition to my software engineering portfolio.

 #### YBB is available [on AppStore](https://apps.apple.com/us/app/ybb-budget-expense-planner/id6467672552)

 ## ⭐️ Features:

-- Unlimited Budgets & Entries.
+- Unlimited Budgets & Entries
-- Add Reminders, Images, and make notes to your Entries.
+- Add Reminders, Images, and Notes to Entries
-- Partials: keep track of spending on Entries that are not fixed. (such as Groceries or Gas)
+- Partials: Track spending on non-fixed entries (e.g., Groceries, Gas, Subscriptions)
-- See a Running Balance of all your Budgets.
+- Running Balance: View balances for all budgets and entries
-- See a Running Balance of your Entries.
-- View Charts of your cash flow categorized by periods.
-(Weekly, monthly, yearly, all-time, or a custom period)
+- Charts: Visualize cash flow by periods (Weekly, Monthly, Yearly, All-time, Custom)
-- Select a period on the bar chart and review your spending trends, stats, charts, composition, and more on Analytics View.
+- Analytics View: Review spending trends, stats, charts, and composition
-- Currencies with dynamic rates for your Budgets.
-Each budget can be of a different currency but will be converted to present an accurate total balance in your main currency.
-(30+ currencies)
+- Dynamic Currencies: Manage budgets in different currencies with real-time conversion (30+ currencies)
-- Export your budgets and Custom period cashflow statements. (to CSV files for your spreadsheet software)
+- Export & Share: Export budgets and cash flow statements to CSV for spreadsheet software
-- Security Lock on your YBB.
-(Passcode, Touch ID & Face ID integration)
+- Security Lock: Protect your data with Passcode, Touch ID, and Face ID integration
-- Drag to reorder your Budgets, Entries, and Partials.
+- Drag to Reorder: Easily reorder budgets, entries, and partials

 ## 🛠️ Technologies: